-Continuing Education students complete a capstone course in place of the traditional internship.
+Continuing Education and online students complete a capstone course in place of the traditional internship.
 This can be done at both the associate and bachelor degree level.
 This course requires an extensive research project and paper related to the student's chosen career path.
-For further information on this process, see the Continuing Education Dean.
+For further information on this process, see the Continuing Education Dean, Online Education Coordinator, the Lancaster Dean, or the Lehigh Valley Dean.